 Running Backs Coach

-The Alma, Québec native enjoyed a productive CFL career from 1996 to 2001, playing with the Ottawa Rough Riders and Edmonton Eskimos.
+Native of Alma in Québec, Bolduc enjoyed a productive CFL career from 1996 to 2001, playing for the Ottawa Rough Riders and Edmonton Eskimos.
 However, it was during his four seasons in Montreal that Bolduc excelled and played his best football.
-As a member of the Alouettes from 1998 to 2001, Bolduc emerged as a leader and was named a special teams captain in 1999 and in 2000.
+As a member of the Alouettes from 1998 to 2001, Bolduc emerged as a leader and was named a special team captain in 1999 and in 2000.

-He is the father of four, Thomas, Raphaël as well as the twins Justine and Elizabeth.
+He is a father of four, Thomas, Raphaël as well as the twins Justine and Elizabeth.